-It’s Saturday morning and we’ve just pulled into the parking lot; Nicole (14) and Joey (12) have archery class.
-Jamie (9) will wait with me.
+It’s Saturday morning and we’ve just pulled into the parking lot; Ava (14) and Alexander (12) have archery class.
+Jordan (9) will wait with me.
 He has no interest in archery.

 Here’s the conversation:

-She thinks hard about if for a minute.
+She thinks hard about it for a minute.
 She always considers all options.
 “Ok, I’ll go in,” she decides.

 She’s brought her shoes in case she changed her mind about going in; she’s not wearing them yet.
 In the scuffle to get them on, I hear her sigh in frustration.

-“What is it, Nicole?”
+“What is it, Ava?”
 I pause.
 “You don’t have to go in if you don’t want to.”

 “It’s not that…” She sighs again.
 “I brought one of your shoes and one of mine!”